niisshhaaa/url-shortener/README.md

    Will use browser as HTTP client or POSTMAN for making http requests requests to server

-2) > pip install fastapi
-   > pip install "fastapi[standard]"

-3) > define path operations/api endpoints/routes to communicate with server via client using aavialable HTTP methods
-   > define path handler functions

-4) To run the server cd to the folder contaning main.py
-   > fastapi dev main.py

-To run the loadtest file for checking latency percentiles and also checking success rate of requests - cd to the folder containing loadtest.js in command prompt followed by ->

-> K6 run loadtest.js

-> Run tests using pytest

 Let's observe latency values for api request and response duration from client to server and back to client-->